Skip to content

 Configuration includes 3 files: main configuration file, forward file, and reverse file.
 (You can separate files into more if you wish, not needed here).

-Main configuration file is /etc/named.conf, and should be as follow (we are creating an isolated cluster, if not, configure recursion and forwarders, refer to Bind9 documentation):
+Main configuration file is /etc/named.conf for RedHat, and should be as follow (we are creating an recursive DNS for our cluster, refer to Bind9 documentation for more details):

 options {